|

 can tell those things sometimes.
 So, after the 5 minute education

-that sounded more like a lecture about why a kibble diet is the best
+a lecture about why a kibble diet is the best

 way to feed our dogs, I smiled and thanked her and tried to steer

-the conversation back to the task at hand which was dealing with my
+the conversation back to the task at hand which

 poor dog with the diarrhea.
 I knew any argument from me about how